petruanica/Chrome-Extensions/README.md

-# Chrome-Extensions
+# Background Color

-A few chrome extensions:
-- change background color
-- covid tracker
+A Chrome extension that changes the background color of current webpage